 August 15–August 18, The Woodstock Festival was held in upstate New York, featuring some of the top rock musicians of the era.
 A two-tape VCR of this event was played in many homes around Alaska.
 On December 6 In contrast, the Altamont Free Concert was held at the Altamont Speedway in northern California.
 Hosted by The Rolling Stones, it was an attempt at a “Woodstock West” production and is best known for the uproar of violence that occurred.
 It is viewed by many as the “end of the sixties.”

-In May of 1969 graduates of East Anchorage High school heard U.S. Senator Mike Gravel give our commencement address.
+In May of 1969 graduates of East High School heard U.S. Senator Mike Gravel give our commencement address.
 He had beat out Ernest Gruening in the 1968 election.
-Sen. Gravel tried to end the draft and famously put the Pentagon Papers into the public record in 1971.
-He played a crucial role in getting Congressional approval for the Trans-Alaska pipeline in 1973.
+Sen. Gravel tried to end the draft and famously put The Pentagon Papers into the public record in 1971.
+He played a crucial role in getting Congressional approval for the Trans-Alaska Pipeline in 1973.
 He was re-elected to the Senate in 1974, but gradually alienated most of his Alaskan constituencies and his bid for a third term was defeated in the 1980 primary election.

 This was a harbinger of things to come.
 Alaska had been purchased from Russia for $7.2 million, and that is the same value of the oil filling the first tanker out of Valdez.
-Hundreds have since filled up and taken our bounty to market.
+Thousands of tankers have since filled up and taken our bounty to market.

 I am an Independent Journalist and retired teacher.
 I have resided over 60 consecutive winters socially, academically and politically as an active Alaska participant.
 I write on the wondrous people, scoundrals and events I have witnessed since statehood in 1959.
 The theme is: How did we get here and where we are going as a state?
 I invite your respectful participation in the discussion.